Ugreen

 Ugreen (绿联) is a Chinese consumer electronics brand owned by Ugreen Group Ltd and based in Shenzhen, Guangdong.
 The brand and company was established by Zhang Qingsen in 2012, and specialises in USB hardware such as cables and AC adapters, as well as other categories of consumer electronics such as wireless chargers, audio equipment and mobile accessories.
+Ugreen went on to launch its first series of network-attached storage devices in 2024.